mambastudio/GridAnalysis/README.md

 This is an illustrative result rather than a general performance benchmark.
 Different rays, density parameters, primitive layouts, and scene bounds produce different reductions.
-The important correctness check is that optimized and unoptimized traversal report the same nearest primitive and hit distance; step count and primitive-test work can then be compared safely.
+The important correctness check is that optimised and unoptimised traversal report the same nearest primitive and hit distance; step count and primitive-test work can then be compared safely.

 ## Build and run